PCC

 Due to their diverse properties, polyurethanes have gained the reputation of a unique group of polymers that are used in such areas of life and the economy as transport, construction, the furniture industry and mining.

 They are also widely used in everyday life, including in the home, in the car, in sports equipment and even in clothing.
-In the automotive industry, in addition to polyurethane coatings, moulded upholstery fittings, rigid foams for bumpers and interior design elements (e.g. dashboards and headliners) are used.

 PUR substances as thermal insulation materials

 Among the applications mentioned, popular PUR foams deserve special attention.
 They are particularly known as universal thermal insulation materials that can be used to insulate various types of surfaces.
-Among the wide range of products available on the market, we distinguish between open-cell and closed-cell polyurethane foams.

-This division results from differences in properties that affect the subsequent use of these materials.
-When deciding on the right choice, we should take into account the surface we are insulating, its condition and the possibility of moisture.
-We can also be guided by parameters such as adhesion, speed of application and space savings compared to the use of other materials.
+When choosing the right solution, we should take into account the surface to be insulated, its condition and the possibility of moisture.
+We can also consider parameters such as adhesion, application speed and space savings compared to other materials.

 We should also remember to choose the right insulation technology.
 One of the systems that has gained popularity in recent years is spray insulation.
 It is worth choosing polyurethane foams because they are the most effective heat insulators among other systems available on the market.